sotolf2/tapet/README.md

         tapet [FLAGS]

     FLAGS:
-        -f, --favorite            Saves the current wallpaper in the favorites -h, --help                Prints help information
+        -d, --daemon              runs in the background and updates wallpaper automatically -f, --favorite            Saves the current wallpaper in the favorites -h, --help                Prints help information
         -n, --next                sets the next wallpaper